DigitaleGesellschaft/jekyll-theme-conference/reproducibility-challenge.md

 ![](assets/images/splash-reproducibility-challenge.png)

 ## Registration
-Registration is now open at [this link](https://forms.gle/ixRizjFYP3BxycEfA) through 22 April @ 23:59 AOE.
+Registration is now open for authors and reviewers at [this link](https://eds-book.github.io/reproducibility-challenge-2023/details/application.html) (go to Applications form) through 28 April @ 23:59 AOE and 13th May @ 23:59 AOE, respectively.
 Read on to learn more about the challenge!

 ## Objectives
 This year's challenge aims to build community, facilitate collaboration, and advance open science within the Climate Informatics community, continuing the tradition of an annual Climate Informatics conference-associated hackathon whilst drawing inspiration from [The ML Reproducibility Challenge](https://twitter.com/repro_challenge?lang=en).